KS3: Years 7 and 8

 Students will follow one of two pathways during Key Stage 4.
 Pupils will study either Combined Science following the AQA Trilogy specification or the individual Sciences, Biology, Chemistry and Physics, also following the AQA specification.
 Practical skills and working scientifically is at the heart of the curriculum, which is supported by our excellent facilities and resources.

 All Science GCSE courses are assessed through terminal examinations, which means all students will sit, at the end of year 11, two Biology, two Chemistry and two Physics papers.
-They will receive the new 1 to 9 gradings.
+They will receive the new 9 to 1 grading.

 Useful links - Science

-In year 12 and 13 students have the opportunity to study Biology and Chemistry as part of the IB CP.
+In Year 13 students have the opportunity to study Biology and Chemistry as part of the IB CP.
 The International Baccalaureate (IB) Career-related Programme (CP) is a framework of international education and these courses have the academic rigor of A Levels, while providing practical, real-world approaches to learning.